Standby energy: how much electricity do your devices use when they’re sleeping?

 The best way to stop this is by turning the plug off at the wall, but if that’s a problem then most consoles have an ‘energy saving mode’.
-This will prevent the device from doing things like checking for updates or messages while it’s on standby.
+This will stop the device from doing things like checking for updates or messages while it’s on standby.
 Check your console’s instruction manual to find out how to activate this (usually by adjusting your settings).

 Still, TVs do use a little vampire energy when they’re on standby, so it’s always best to switch them off at the wall when they’re not in use.
 Like consoles, they might also have an ‘energy-saving mode’.
 Check your TV manual to find out more about this.

 How much electricity does a TV use on standby?

 Since 2013, the European Commission has ruled that TVs must not use more than half a watt of power while in standby mode2.

 Testing by Which? in 2014 found that an LED HD TV left on standby for 19 hours would use 0.22 watts during that time.
 Assuming that was repeated for 365 days, your TV would use 80.3 watts over the course of the year while on standby.

 Does turning a TV off at the wall damage it?

 Switching a TV off at the plug will not damage it.
 But lots of newer TVs get software updates while they’re on standby overnight.
 If yours misses these updates, it could start to work more slowly, making it seem like it’s faulty.
 If you’re about to replace a TV like that, it’s worth double checking it’s fully up-to-date first.

 Speakers and radios

 Even when they’re not making a sound, speakers could be using energy.
 This is Money estimates that the average UK household spends about £5.93 powering speakers, and £2.83 powering smart home devices (including smart speakers) per year.
 And it also costs £1.44 to power a digital radio each year, when it’s not in use3.

 Mobile phone and tablet chargers